-An "Emergency Notification" will be issued, if a significant emergency or dangerous situation is confirmed to be occurring on the campus that involves an immediate threat to the health or safety of students or employees.
-An emergency notification may initially only contain limited information depending on what is known or reported to the institution at the time.
+An "Emergency Notification" will be issued if a significant emergency or dangerous situation is confirmed to be occurring on-campus that involves an immediate threat to the health or safety of students or employees.
+An emergency notification may initially be distributed to a specific segment or segments of the campus community or only contain limited information depending on what is known or reported to the institution at the time.
 Additional notifications will be made as more information becomes known.

-A "Timely Warning" is more narrowly focused and will be issued for any Clery Act crimes that have already occurred on Clery Act geography but that is considered by the institution to represent a serious or continuing threat to students and employees.
-A Timely Warning will be issued as soon as the pertinent information is available.
+A "Timely Warning" is more narrowly focused and will be issued for any Clery Act crimes that have already occurred on Clery Act geography but are considered by the institution to represent a serious or continuing threat to students and employees.
+A

+Timely Warning will be issued as soon as the pertinent information is available.

-Updates to the University community about any case resulting in a timely warning will normally be distributed via email.
-Timely warnings are usually distributed for the Uniform Crime Reporting following (UCR)/National Incident Based Reporting System (NIBRS) classifications: arson, criminal homicide, and robbery.
+Updates to the University community about any case resulting in a timely warning or additional information will normally be distributed via email, text, or recorded message through the University's Everbridge Mass Notification System.
+Timely warnings are usually distributed for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: arson, criminal homicide, robbery.
 Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the University Police Department.
 For example, if an assault occurs between two students who have a disagreement, there may be no ongoing threat to other campus community members and a timely warning would not be distributed.
-Timely warnings may also be posted for other Clery Act crime classifications, as deemed necessary.
+Timely warnings may also be posted for other Clery Act crime classifications as deemed necessary.
+The location of the threat determines which segments of the campus community receive the notification.

-Emergency Notifications & Timely Warnings may be issued by the University Police Department, the Department of Safety & Environmental Compliance or the Office of Marketing and Communications.
+Emergency Notifications and Timely Warnings may be issued by the University Police Department, the Department of Safety & Environmental Compliance, or the Office of Marketing and Communications.
 The purpose of these notifications or warnings is to warn or inform the campus community about immediate or ongoing threats or crimes so that appropriate actions or precautions can be taken.
-Information disseminated may include the nature of the event/crime, known information about any suspects, the continuing danger, if any, and other information that would promote safety and aid in future prevention of a similar crime.
-As conditions change or new information becomes available, notifications or warnings may be updated or cancelled.
+Information disseminated may include the nature of the event/crime, known information about any suspects, the continuing danger, if any, and other information that would promote safety and aid in prevention of a similar crime.
+As conditions change or new information becomes available, notifications or warnings may be updated or canceled.
 Any information that may identify victim(s) is considered confidential and will not be disseminated.